jcolag/entropy-arbitrage/2026-04-02-captive-pursuit.md

  > **HUNTER**: What a disappointment.
 And after such an entertaining beginning.

-You might recognize the lead hunter-whatever as [Gerrit Graham](https://en.wikipedia.org/wiki/Gerrit_Graham) from pretty much everywhere, most notably from his work with Brian De Palma, but also behind the scenes writing songs and scripts.
+You might recognize the lead hunter-whatever as {% wiki Gerrit_Graham|Gerrit Graham|en %} from pretty much everywhere, most notably from his work with Brian De Palma, but also behind the scenes writing songs and scripts.

  > **SISKO**: Centuries ago, people on my world engaged in blood-sports, killing lower species for pleasure.
 A few cultures still do.
 But even they wouldn't consider hunting a sentient being.